pulumi/docs/content/blog/codegen-learnings/index.md

 ### Practical concerns

 Precision and recall are essential in understanding the information retrieval quality, but they are quite hard to measure in practice.
-Unlike a cookbook, Pulumi registry contains thousands of ever changing documents, and evaluating how many of them are relevant for every user-submitted query is impractical making recall evaluation for live traffic next to impossible.
-Things a little easier with precision, where we're dealing with a small number of documents, but even that metric requires a non-trivial evaluation of relevance, which requires an LLM call or a human judge where the number of documents is small.
+Unlike a cookbook, Pulumi registry contains thousands of ever changing documents, and evaluating how many of them are relevant for every user-submitted query is impractical.
+This makes recall evaluation for live traffic next to impossible.
+Things are a little easier with precision, where we're dealing with a small number of documents, but even that metric requires a non-trivial evaluation of relevance, which needs an LLM call or a human judge.

 Fortunately, other metrics that often can effectively estimate retrieval quality have been developed.
 We have found a metric that can predict, with some degree of accuracy, whether the generated code will successfully compile.
 For this metric, we compare the _tokens_ present in the prompted produced by the LLM with the number of tokens present in the actually generated code.
 (By token here we understand a compiler token - an identifier such as the name of a class, method or a field and not a traditional LLM token concept), Intuitively, if a token present in the prompt also appears in the generated program, we can assume that the token effectively contributed to the generated program.
-Tokens in the generated program that were not part of the prompt are not necessarily wrong but they are less trusted (they can come from the LLM built-in knowledge or were, ahem, hallucinated)
+Tokens in the generated program that were not part of the prompt are not necessarily wrong but they are less trusted (they can come from the LLM built-in knowledge or were guessed)

 $$prompt \ coverage = \frac{N(\text{Tokens in prompt} \cap \text{Tokens in code})}{N(\text{Tokens in code})}$$